modenaxe/msk-STAPLE/README.md

    * `blue`: lateral
    * `green`: not compartimentalised anatomical structures (basically the rest).

+## Does STAPLE work only with OpenSim?

+The algorithms collected in the STAPLE toolbox were proposed in publications that did not have modelling focus, and can be applied in broader contexts, such as reference system definition for orthopaedics applications or modelling in other platforms.
+Similarly, the outputs of a STAPLE workflow, e.g. from `processTriGeomBoneSet.m`, include all the necessary information to create a kinematic or kinetic model in any biomechanical modelling workflow.
+All our modelling examples, however, rely on OpenSim.

 ## How to contribute, request features and report bugs